santhanuv/Decentralized-Ecommerce-Network/README.md

    ```
    anchor build
    ```
-   Update the Program ID of each program.
+   Update the Program ID of each program in the source code.
 To get the updated program id, run the command:
    ```
    anchor keys list
    ```